konLiogka/guitarTuner/README.md

-Guitar tuner app with JAVA (!!STILL WIP!!)
+Guitar tuner app with JAVA.
+Download the application from the "application" branch!

 This app was utilizes the YIN algorithm for pitch detection, made thanks to this paper: http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf